hergott/ai-words-assistant/README.md

 ## Instructions

+Note: these instructions install the required Python libraries directly into a virtual environment.
+On some systems, it's necessary to `activate` the virtual environment to install libraries: <https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/>

 1. Git clone or download app (131MB .ZIP file) from: <https://github.com/hergott/ai-words-assistant>

 2. If downloaded .ZIP file, unzip app to location of your choice.
 The app folder is referred to here as `/app`